 Course Essentials will help you prepare for the next phase of your degree providing useful information regarding suggested reading, recommended preparatory tasks and your course contacts.

-Join the CCCU Students Facebook Group for 2023/24 to connect with students who will be joining you in September and to keep up to date with what is planned for the new academic year.
+Join the CCCU Students Facebook Group to connect with students who will be joining you in September and to keep up to date with what is planned for the new academic year.

-If you are returning to university for Reassessment wiht Attendance, you should contact your personal academic tutor (PAT) prior to your return.
-They can work with you to establish your needs, identify what skills development and support you may require and work with you to implement an engagement plan.
+If you are returning to the University for Reassessment with Attendance, you should contact your personal academic tutor (PAT) prior to your return.
+They can work with you to establish your needs, identify what skills development and support you may require, and work with you to implement an engagement plan.

 Whatever form your reassessment takes, there are some key things you can do to help get the best result available.
 There is a range of support available to give you the confidence to achieve your full potential.